Bread clip

-A bread clip is a device used to hold plastic bags closed, such as those in which sliced bread is commonly packaged.
-They are also commonly called bread tags, bread tabs, bread ties, bread buckles, or bread-bag clips.
-By sealing a bag more securely than tying or folding over its open end, the clip or tie may preserve the bag's contents longer.In some cases, the color of the tag indicates the day on which it was baked, although there is no universal standard for the color code.
+A bread clip is a device that is used to hold plastic bags closed, such as those in which sliced bread is commonly packaged.
+They are also commonly called bread tags, bread tabs, bread ties, bread buckles, bread-bag clips, or occlupanids.
+By sealing a bag more securely than tying or folding over its open end, and thus providing a nearly hermetic seal, the contents are preserved longer.

 Designs

 Simple

 Most designs of bread clip consist of a single plastic part through which the neck of a plastic bag can be threaded.
 Because these clips are cheap, ubiquitous, and come in a variety of shapes and colors, some people collect them.

-Most bread clips are made from plastic #6 polystyrene (PS), but KLR Systems also makes cardboard bread clips.
+Most bread clips are made from plastic #6 polystyrene (PS), but Quebec-based bread clip manufacturing company KLR Systems released recyclable, cardboard bread clips in 2019, which they later switched to producing in 2022.

 Such clips are also used for bagged milk.
-In Ontario, Quebec, New Brunswick, and Nova Scotia, Canada, the most common package is 4 litres—three 1.33-litre sealed bags in a larger bag, which is closed with a clip and imprinted with the milk's expected expiration date.
+In the Canadian provinces of Ontario, Quebec, New Brunswick, and Nova Scotia, the most common package is 4 litres—three 1.33-litre sealed bags in a larger bag, which is closed with a clip and imprinted with the milk's expected expiration date.